-Michael Dowdy is associate professor of English at the University of South Carolina.
-He has published two books of criticism, including Broken Souths: Latina/o Poetic Responses to Neoliberalism and Globalization, published by the University of Arizona Press.
-He is coeditor, with Claudia Rankine, of American Poets in the 21st Century: Poetics of Social Engagement, forthcoming from Wesleyan University Press in 2018.
-His work as a poet includes the book Urbilly, winner of the 2017 Main Street Rag Poetry Book Award, and the chapbook The Coriolis Effect.
-He has been a faculty fellow at the National Endowment for the Humanities and at the Center for Place, Culture and Politics at the CUNY Graduate Center.
-Originally from Blacksburg, Virginia, he taught at Hunter College/CUNY for a decade before moving to South Carolina.
+I am Professor of English at the University of South Carolina, where I teach poetry and Latinx literature.
+I have written two books of criticism, including Broken Souths: Latina/o Poetic Responses to Neoliberalism and Globalization, which was published by the University of Arizona Press.
+I’m coeditor, with Claudia Rankine, of American Poets in the 21st Century: Poetics of Social Engagement, which was published by Wesleyan University Press in September 2018, and editor of Writers/South: Journal of Charlotte Lit.
+My work as a poet includes the book Urbilly, winner of the 2017 Main Street Rag Poetry Book Award, and the chapbook The Coriolis Effect.
+I’ve been a faculty fellow at the National Endowment for the Humanities and at the Center for Place, Culture and Politics at the CUNY Graduate Center.
+Originally from Blacksburg, Virginia, I taught at Hunter College/CUNY for a decade before moving to South Carolina.